nmrao/sample-soapui-projects/multipleEnvironmentsSingleConfig/README.md

 In this approach, it does not matter what values for the project properties are saved.
 SOAPUI / ReadyAPI tools allows user to override those property values during the test execution from the command-line with a project property as arugment so that existing project properties are overridden.
 - Here the use wants use single configuration for all the environments.
 For this, we can leverage the groovy for configuration of different environments.
 - Also not just environments, but also like to have configurations for different software versions.
-- User can also have generic properties which are common for all the environments in `common`  section of the configuration.
+- User can also have generic properties which are common for all the environments in `common`  section of the Config.groovy.

 #### Project
 To domonstrate how this works, create a project and required artifacts to test this approach.